 I am 30 year old, born and raised in Paris.

-I grew up in Le Marais neighborhood, in the heart of a Jewish quarter in Paris, in a Parisian Jewish family.
+I grew up in Le Marais neighborhood, in the heart of the Jewish quarter of Paris, in a Parisian Jewish family.

-I started touring with my mother at the age of 22, and I really enjoy my job as I have the chance to meet very interesting people and share my knowledge and my experiences with them during my different jewish walking tours of Paris.
+I started touring with my mother at the age of 22, and I really enjoy my job as I have the chance to meet very interesting people and share my knowledge and my experiences with them during my various Jewish walking tours of Paris.

 I will make sure to tell you first hand stories that you would never find in a travel guide book !